Key Takeaway

 - You have type 2 diabetes or prediabetes

-- You do not have contraindications (MTC history, MEN2, pregnancy)
+- You don't have contraindications (MTC history, MEN2, pregnancy)

 Frequently Asked Questions